dspwj/kobo-stack-install/README.md

 5. docker exec into kobocat and do:

-    bash init.sh  -> ONLY ON NEW INSTALLS!
+    bash /srv/init.sh

-    bash sync_static.sh
+    bash /srv/sync_static.sh

 5. docker exec into dkobo and do:

-    bash init.sh -> ONLY ON NEW INSTALLS!
+    bash /srv/init.sh

-    bash sync_static.sh
+    bash /srv/sync_static.sh

-    bash create_demo_user.sh -> ONLY FOR DEV / DEMO INSTALLS.
+    bash /srv/create_demo_user.sh -> ONLY FOR DEV / DEMO INSTALLS.

+6. docker exec into mongo and do:

+    bash /srv/add_index.sh # <- this will add a missing index to mongo db that will greatly improve speed